 Child Health Enhanced Role Nurse Training Program

 The CHTP was designed to provide a standardized curriculum for registered nurses who perform EPSDT (Health Check) screenings.
 The course focus is on the American Academy of Pediatrics (AAP) Bright Futures evidence-based recommendations as the clinical framework.
 The course addresses all required components of the Health Check screening visit, focusing on the comprehensive pediatric history and the complete physical assessment.
 There is a strong emphasis on identification of problems, assuring appropriate consultation, referral and/or treatment of identified problems, along with documentation to support quality of care and billing requirements.
-The course serves as a stand-alone training; public health nurses are not required to have completed other pediatric or physical assessment training programs prior to enrolling in the CHTP.
+The course serves as a stand-alone training; public health nurses are not required to have completed other pediatric or physical assessment training programs prior to enrolling in the CHTP but six months of experience in ambulatory pediatrics is required.

 Medicaid reimbursement for your health department